1 Introduction

 Pausanias reports that Eteocles gave the land to Almus.
 [24]

-Pausanias writes that Andreus gave the land to Athamas, but in line with this story, Eteocles gave the land to Almus.
+Pausanias, who writes that Andreus gave the land to Athamas, writes that it was Eteocles who gave the land to Almus, in keeping with his story.

 However, it seems likely that Athamas, not Eteocles, actually gave the land to Almus.